 Poppop Crocker / John Crocker

-- The Danza: In the real Night Court, Harry Anderson's character was named Harold Stone.
-In the Alpha Universe, where Poppop played that role instead of Anderson, the character is instead named Johnny Stone.
+The Danza: In the real Night Court, Harry Anderson's character was named Harold Stone.
+In the post-scratch universe, where Poppop played that role instead of Anderson, the character is instead named Johnny Stone.

-- For Want of a Nail: Since John didn't land with dual-wielded flintlock pistols like Grandpa Harley did on Beta Earth, Colonel Sassacre lived to raise him.
+For Want of a Nail: Since John didn't land with dual-wielded flintlock pistols like Grandpa Harley did on pre-scratch Earth, Colonel Sassacre lived to raise him.

 Grandma English / Jade English